 Glazes and firing

-My pots may be purchased here in Seagrove at my studio on Fork Creek Mill Rd; at Seagrove Creations right off of Exit 61 on Interstate 73/74/220; at Pea Island Gallery in Salvo, NC; at Seagrove Pottery in Cary, NC; and at NC Crafts Gallery in Carrboro, NC.
+My pots may be purchased here in Seagrove at my studio on Fork Creek Mill Rd; at Seagrove Creations right off of Exit 61 on Interstate 73/74/220; at Pea Island Gallery in Salvo, NC; at Appalachian Craft Center in Asheville, NC; at Seagrove Pottery in Cary, NC; and Turning Leaf Wood Art in Blue Ridge, GA.

 Tom Gray Pottery-handmade pots for the arts, acts and rituals of food preparation, serving and dining.